SigurdVie/SigurdVie/README.md

 I am interested in new technologies and want to try theese out.

-I come from Norway, but currently live in Longyearbyen on Svalbard.
+I come from Norway, and is currently living in Trondheim.

 Projects I have helped on:
  - [Fedihosting Foundation's Main Page](https://fedihosting.foundation)